-In stomach cancer, cancer cells usually begin on the inner lining of stomach walls and then penetrate deeper into the stomach walls as the cancer progresses.
-The tumor may grow to involve surrounding organs like the liver and pancreas.
+In stomach cancer (also called gastric cancer), cancer cells usually begin on the inner lining of stomach walls and then penetrate deeper into the stomach walls as the cancer develops.
+The tumor may grow to involve nearby organs like the liver and pancreas.

-Stomach cancer is one of the most common cancers worldwide, but is less commonly seen in the United States.
-The number of stomach cancer cases has been steadily declining over the last few decades.
-It has been suggested this may have been due to widespread use of refrigeration that increased access to fresh food without preservatives and bacterial contamination.
+Stomach cancer is one of the most common cancers worldwide, but is seen less often in the United States.
+The number of stomach cancer cases has been steadily declining over the last few decades, possibly because of widespread use of refrigeration that increased access to fresh food without preservatives and bacterial contamination.

 What are the causes of stomach cancer?

-The main cause of stomach cancer is a genetic mutation (change) in the cells of the stomach that causes the cells to grow rapidly and eventually form a tumor.
-There are risk factors that can increase a person’s chance of getting stomach cancer.
+The main cause of stomach cancer is a genetic mutation (change) in the cells of the stomach, which causes the cells to grow rapidly and eventually form a tumor.
+Risk factors that can increase a person’s chance of getting stomach cancer include:

 - Family history